FAQs: Working with 93digital

 Do you take on ad hoc change requests or small projects to existing sites that you didn’t build?

-However, we do sometimes take over retained development, support and maintenance for client’s sites built by another agency.
+We do sometimes take over retained development, support and maintenance for client’s sites built by another agency.
 We only take on this kind of work as part of an ongoing monthly retainer that includes retained time, support & maintenance.

 If we built your site originally, we will of course be able to assist with ad hoc projects, change requests, new features or enhancements via our support or project teams.